JESKA-JENIPHER/Phase1-project/README.md

 ## Description

- <p>This project is a web application that randomly generates quotes.It incorporates a public API where the random quote data is fetched </p>
+ <p>This project is a web application that randomly generates Donald Trump quotes.It incorporates a public API where the random quote data is fetched </p>

 ## Features

 As a user of the application,you will be able to :

-1. Click a button to display random quotes and quote authors.
+1. Click a button to tweet.
 2. See quotes ones the page is loaded.

 ### Requirements